-Derby & Derbyshire Then and now photographs
+Then and now photographs of Derby and Derbyshire.

 "A truly unique way to see changes in time using two perfectly lined up images, one old & one new."

-High quality and resolution interactive fading photos showing local scenes as they were and how they are today from exactly the same view point.
 Then and now, Now and then, Past and Present, Old and New, Before and After.
-Call it what you want, just try one and see the effect!
+Call it what you want, just try one and see the effect!.

-You MUST have a screen resolution of 1024x768 (or greater) to view these presentations, I have designed them so that they use as much of the browser viewing window as possible.
+These are interactive fading images presented using Adobe Flash, You must have a screen resolution of 1024x768 (or greater) to view these presentations, I have designed them so that they use as much of the browser viewing window as possible.
+A reasonable specification PC is required (850MHz+) otherwise the image fading will be extremely slow.
+If you enjoy watching these presentations then please leave some comments for my guest book by using the link at the top/right of this window.

-< < Previous set of photos
+<- Previous set of 5 photos

-Next set of Photos > >
+Next set of 5 photos ->

 Thumbnail view